Moduli of hybrid curves I: Variations of canonical measures: Monodromy

 \section{Monodromy}

-This section recalls basic results about degenerations of Riemann surfaces.
-In particular, we will recall an interpretation of the rank one symmetric matrices $M_e$ introduced in \eqref{eq:1} in terms of the monodromy of a degenerating family of Riemann surfaces.
-In the next section, we relate these results to the asymptotic of the period mapping.
-Our main references are again~\cite{ABBF, ACG, Hof84}.
-We will use the notations of Section~\ref{sec:deformations}.
+This section provides basic results about degenerations of Riemann surfaces.
+We recall an interpretation of the rank one symmetric matrices $M_e$ introduced in \eqref{eq:1} in terms of the monodromy of a degenerating family of Riemann surfaces.
+We then define admissible basis for layered graphs and hybrid curves.
+In the next section, we relate these results to the asymptotics of the period mapping.
+We use the notations of Section~\ref{sec:deformations}.